Lately, all the NFT buzz has been spotlighted on one thing: Ordinals.

 The easier way:

 For those who are looking for a simple and inexpensive way to get started with inscriptions, you can try out the new Ordinals tool we’ve just released on Gamma.
-Our no-code tool allows you to create your inscription up to 60 kb in size for a ~$5 set fee (or 21,000 sats) along with an additional 10% of the network fee that you use to confirm your inscription.
-You’ll have the option to choose or customize your transaction fee based on network congestion.
+Our no-code launchpad allows you to create your inscription up to 60 kb in size for a ~$5 set fee (or 21,000 sats) along with an additional 10% of the network fee that you use to confirm your inscription.
+You’ll have the option to upload a high resolution image and to choose or customize your transaction fee based on network congestion.
 Keep in mind that higher fees will help your transcription be created sooner, though this may still take hours or even days.

 Thanks to Ordinal inscriptions being completely Bitcoin native with no additional blockchain or tokens involved, you won’t need to connect a wallet to access the Ordinals feature on Gamma.